intel/zephyr.js/docs/ocf.md

 The `deviceId` parameter should be the ID for a resource found with `findResources()`.

-Returns a Promise which resolves to a `Device` containing the device information for the resource.
+Returns a promise which resolves to a `Device` containing the device information for the resource.

 Client Samples